dasha-samples/dasha-sip-test/README.md

-Simple application based on Dasha.ai SDK for node.js for testing SIP connections
+Simple application based on Dasha.ai SDK for node.js for testing SIP connections.
+If you need any help, join us in our [Developer Community](http://community.dasha.ai).

 # Prerequisites:
 - node.js 12.0 and above